fanqingsong/fastapi-hive/docs/why.md

 ---

 Let's look at the regular project folder layout.<br/>
-There are two modules in the app, and the folders are arranged by functions, such as routes/models/services.<br/>
+There are two cornerstones in the app, and the folders are arranged by functions, such as routes/models/services.<br/>
 No problem if folders are set like this for small project.<br/>

-But when it comes to large scale project which contains too many modules, it will bring tough task to maintain modules, because those modules' code files are existent in different folders.
+But when it comes to large scale project which contains too many cornerstones, it will bring tough task to maintain cornerstones, because those cornerstones' code files are existent in different folders.

 Beyond the problem, developer also need to register some functions in main.py, such as router registering.